-Add the basil, sun-dried tomatoes (and oil), almonds, bread crumbs, onion, Parmesan, garlic, egg and salt, to a food processor fitted with the blade attachment.
-Process until you have as smooth a consistency as possible.
+- Blend remaining ingredients.
+Add the basil, sun-dried tomatoes, sun-dried tomato oil, almonds, bread crumbs, onion, Parmesan, garlic, egg and salt, to a food processor fitted with the blade attachment.
+Blend until it's a fairly smooth consistency.
 Use a rubber spatula to transfer this to a large mixing bowl.

+- Combine everything together.
 Add the cooked quinoa to the bowl and mix until it's evenly incorporated into the sun-dried tomato mixture.
-Season to taste with freshly ground black pepper (here's how).
+Season to taste with freshly ground black pepper.
+(Here's How to Season to Taste.)

-Cover a baking sheet with parchment paper, and then about ⅓ cup each, shape the quinoa mixture into 8 "burgers."
+- Shape.
+Cover a baking sheet with parchment paper, and then about ⅓ cup each, shape the quinoa mixture into 6 "burgers."
 (If you have an ice cream scoop about the right size, it's the easiest way to shape them.)
 Gently use the palm of your hand to press each one into a nice round shape.
 Set aside.

-Coat the bottom of a large sauté pan with olive oil and place it over medium-high heat.
+- Sauté.
+Generously coat the bottom of a large sauté pan with olive oil and place it over medium-high heat.
 Once the pan is very hot, use a flat-bottomed, metal spatula to place the burgers into the pan, with a couple of inches between them.
 (Depending on the size of your pan, you may need to do this in two batches.)
 You should hear a sizzling sound — if you don’t, the pan isn't hot enough.
-(You won’t get a nice caramelization and “crust” on the burger if it’s not hot enough.)
+(In order for them to crisp nicely, wait for the sizzle.)
 Sauté for about 2 minutes, then carefully flip the burgers over and reduce the heat to medium-low, and sauté for another few minutes or so, until the bottom is golden brown and they hold together well.
 Place the cooked burgers on a plate and cover with foil until you're ready to serve.